Many eco-friendly children’s textiles found to contain toxic PFAS chemicals

 PFAS are a class of more than 9000 chemicals that companies add to a wide variety of consumer products to make them non-stick, waterproof, and stain-resistant.
 In addition to items such as carpets, upholstery, and apparel, PFAS are also used in everyday items such as non-stick cookware, food packaging, cosmetics, and even dental floss.

 The new study’s findings highlight the need for green certifiers to include PFAS in their criteria and to conduct a more thorough review of the products they certify, says Rodgers.
 Green certifications are created by third party organizations and offer assurances that a product does not contain certain harmful chemicals.
 However, certifications vary in their safety standards and they don’t all cover the same list of chemicals.

 “Retailers also must play a role in ending this toxic trail of pollution,” says Mike Schade, director of Toxic-Free Future’s Mind the Store program.
 “Market power is built on trust.
-Customers should be able to trust that the retailers where they shop sell products—especially those marketed for children—that are not laden with PFAS forever chemicals.”
+Customers should be able to trust that the retailers where they shop sell products—especially those marketed for children—that are not laden with PFAS chemicals.”

 Toxic-Free Future released a report in January, which found PFAS widespread in water- and stain-resistant apparel and other textiles sold at top retailers.